Indian Shares Fluctuate In Early Trade

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerATX stabil -- DAX volatil -- Asiens Börsen schließlich im Plus - Starke Gewinne in Tokio
+Börse aktuell - Live TickerATX fällt zurück -- DAX im Plus -- Asiens Börsen schließen in Grün

-Der heimische Aktienmarkt zeigt sich wenig bewegt, während sich der deutsche Aktienmarkt nicht für eine Richtung entscheiden kann.
-Die Börsen in Fernost verzeichneten am Donnerstag Gewinne.
+Der heimische Markt zeigt sich am Mittwoch im Minus, die anfänglichen Gewinne sind dahin.
+Der deutsche Leitindex zeigt sich zur Wochenmitte mit Gewinnen.
+An den Börsen in Asien ging es am Mittwoch nach oben.